Bong-Sizes-Guide_ea4ec747-b423-4baa-81bc-bdaf246a998c

 Smaller bongs can be harsher due to less filtration, and they tend to hold less water, meaning hits can be a bit warmer.
 While they provide a stronger flavor, this also means any harshness or bitterness from low-quality herb will be more noticeable.

-Debunking Myths About Bong Size and High Intensity
+Debunking Myths About Bong Size

 With so many opinions floating around, it’s easy to get caught up in myths about how bong size affects your high.
 Let’s break down some of the most common misconceptions and separate fact from fiction.

-Myth #2: More Water Means More Filtration (and a Cleaner High)
+Myth #1: More Water Means More Filtration

 While it’s true that water helps filter out some toxins and cool the smoke, adding more water doesn’t necessarily make a bong "healthier" or more effective.

-Myth #3: Ice-Catchers and Extra Percolators Increase Potency
+Myth #2: Ice-Catchers and Extra Percolators Increase Potency

-In some cases, excessive diffusion can actually reduce potency by causing cannabinoids to stick to the glass or be absorbed by the water.
+In some cases, excessive diffusion can actually reduce potency by causing residue to stick to the glass or be absorbed by the water.
 While these features enhance smoothness, they don’t make the smoke any stronger.

-Myth #4: Small Bongs Waste More Weed
+Myth #3: Small Bongs Waste More

 Some people believe that smaller bongs don’t burn herb as efficiently, leading to wasted product.
 The truth is, efficiency depends on airflow and bowl size, not bong height.
 A properly packed bowl in a small bong will burn just as effectively as one in a larger piece.

-Myth #5: All Bong Sizes Work the Same for Everyone
+Myth #4: All Bong Sizes Work the Same for Everyone

 Every smoker has different lung capacity, tolerance, and preferences.
 What works for one person might not be ideal for another.
 Someone with high lung capacity might benefit from a larger bong, while a beginner or occasional smoker may find a smaller piece easier to manage.